seqweb/seqweb/docs/systems_design.md

 - host a user-developed wiki at the `www.oeis.org/wiki` subsite
 - provide online tooling for its large volunteer community to review and edit submissions via the `www.oeis.org/drafts` subsite

-Most importantly, from SeqWeb's perspective, the OEIS operates what we refer to as its _Publication Subsystem_ that regularly uploads updated snapshots of the entire OEIS article corpus and associated collateral materials into the GitHub system.
+Most importantly, from SeqWeb's perspective, the OEIS operates what we refer to as its _Publication Subsystem_ that regularly uploads updated snapshots of the entire OEIS article corpus and associated collateral materials into the GitHub system (described below).

 ### ![GitHub Icon](/assets/icons/github_icon_64x64.png) GitHub Subsystems

 The GitHub system provides the repository infrastructure that enables the OEIS and SeqWeb systems to store and deliver data.
-It also hosts project code, docs, collateral, and website.
+It also hosts SeqWeb's project code, docs, collateral, and community website.

 The GitHub system supports four primary _Repository Subsystems_:
 - ![OEIS Data Icon](/assets/icons/oeisdata_icon_32x32.png) `oeisdata`